 5. THIS AMENDMENT AND THE RIGHTS AND DUTIES OF THE PARTIES ARISING OUT OF THIS AMENDMENT SHALL BE GOVERNED BY AND CONSTRUED, ENFORCED AND PERFORMED IN ACCORDANCE WITH THE LAWS OF THE STATE OF TEXAS, WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAW.
 THE PARTIES AGREE THAT THIS AMENDMENT SHALL BE ACCEPTED AND FORMED IN THE STATE OF TEXAS.

+This Amendment supersedes and replaces in its entirety the amendment concerning the subject matter hereof dated June 18, 1999.

-6. Except as amended herein, the Agreement shall be and remain in full force and effect.
+7. Except as amended herein, the Agreement shall be and remain in full force and effect.

 IN WITNESS WHEREOF, the parties hereto have caused this Amendment to be executed in multiple originals.